eviedense/CI.SI/MISC.md

 Dani - I've got something for you, actually. *They reach into their jacket and pull out a thin package.
 They reach over to Cisila and drop it in her laps.*  My dad said you'd want it.

 Cisila - Uh... *She picks it up, and turns it over, trying to figure out what it is.
 She gives up.*  ...Wh- what is it?

+Dani - *They tilt their head.
+They look unconcerned*  Just open it.

+*Cisila tears open the package, and shoves her hand in.
+Her fingers touch a string, and she twines them around it, pulling the thing inside out.
+She holds it up.
+It's a necklace.*

+Cisila - Huh? *She looks confused.
+She doesn't need another necklace.*

+Dani - *They shake their head.*  Look at it. *They point to the charm that the string is attached to.*

+*The charm is pieces of metal banged and welded into a jagged 'V' shape.*

+Dani - My dad made it.
+For the old V. *They sigh.*  Everybody liked her.

+Cisila - *She puts the necklace into her satchel slowly.
+She'll wear it later.*  I don't get it...

+Dani - Get what?

+Cisila - *She shifts uncomfortably.
+She's not sure if she wants to ask.*  Why do the names matter?
+And why give that one to me?

+Dani - *They look around for a second, thinking on their words.*  Well...I- I thought you had the same amount of skill as the old one.
+My dad agreed.
+It's just...I think nobody likes that you've replaced her.
+She was like a big sister to everyone.

+Cisila - *She leans back against the cold brick wall behind her.*  ...Am I misunderstanding something?
+I thought you were a makeshift gang.

+Dani - No. *They shake their head.*  We're not.
+We don't steal, and we don't get involved in the Big Three's pointless struggles.
+We defend the city from anything coming in- not something already in. *They pause.*

+*An awkward silence follows.*

+Dani - It's why one of the scouts almost went for you the first time you tried to do something. *They settle their hands on one of their knees.*  Anything vaguely foreign puts everyone on edge.

+Cisila - But I-

+Dani - *They hold a finger up.
+Shush.*  You were gone from Chicago for months, and when you came back...you were different.
+That rings alarm bells for us.
+But you proved yourself when you took down that scout without killing him.

+Cisila - And that was enough for you?

+Dani - You... *They sigh.*  You had something going on.
+I wanted to figure out what it is- my dad did, aswell.

+Cisila - I've...never met your dad.
+Why do you keep mentioning him?

+Dani - *They shrug.*  He agrees with me.